-Genetic Algorithm (GA) [1][2] is a general search algorithm that can be applied to a wide range of problem domains.
+Genetic Algorithm (GA) [1,2] is a general search algorithm that can be applied to a wide range of problem domains.
 The process of GA is controlled by several parameters, e.g. population size, mutation rate.
 These parameters largely determine the success and efficiency of GA in solving a specific problem.
 Unfortunately, these parameters interact with each other in a complicated way.
-Although the theoretical studies of the control parameters have been investigated almost continuously, only the simplified algorithms and problems were considered [3].
-Therefore, the theoretical knowledge is still far from being a guideline for selecting a feasible parameter set.
 Many practitioners find a promising parameter set for a particular problem by trying various combinations of the control parameters.
 This approach of parameter selection obviously requires a lot of computation which sometimes is larger than the time used for solving a particular problem by GA itself.
-A prominent example of exhaustively testing several combinations of parameters was shown in the study done by Schaffer et al. [4].
+A prominent example of exhaustively testing several combinations of parameters was shown in the study done by Schaffer et al. [3].
 That study carefully examined the performance of GA using various combinations of the control parameters.
 The experiments that involved several test functions and parameter combinations took approximately 1.5 CPU years.

 In this paper, an adaptive mechanism for dynamically adjusting the parameters of GA is proposed.
 This mechanism performs parameter adjustments during the run of GA.
+The proposed method adjusts both the operator selection and the parameter values.
+Four parameters are adjusted by the algorithm: crossover operator, mutation operator, crossover rate, and mutation rate.
 Two performance measurements are used to compare the proposed method with the algorithms using a standard parameter set and random parameter sets.
 The first measurement illustrates the reliability of the algorithm using the number of runs yielding the optimal solution, whereas the second measurement shows the resource used by the algorithm to find the solution to the given problem.
 The results show that the proposed method outperforms the other algorithms for both performance measurements under a set of test problems.